 What does the Sew Grateful for 2021 Quilt look like?

 The ‘Sew Grateful for 2021’ quilt is a nice sized throw / lap quilt measuring 58 inches by 58 inches square.
-The quilt pattern features blocks from some of the “tipsters” featured in my soon to be released book “Sew Healthy and Happy”.
+The quilt pattern features blocks from some of the “tipsters” featured in my book “Sew Healthy and Happy”.

 These gifted quilters include Sarah Ashford, Jo Avery, Jenna Clements, Jenny Doan, Brigitte Heitland, Stuart Hillard, Bernadette Kent, Melissa Marginet, Christa Watson, Suzy Williams and more.